 Hanukkah gelt.
 Look, I’m all about my people’s lox and pastrami and other Jewish delights, but gelt is nothing more than very bland chocolate in a circle shape.
 But the chocolate-y peppermint mix of the bark is never bland.
 It’s a Christmas miracle!
 Also putting a damper on gelt is the fact that Trader Joe’s calls it “Coins of the World.”
 C’mon, Trader Joe’s!
 It may not be tasty, but GELT IS GELT!

 Christmas macarons.
 First of all, these aren’t really holiday treats.
 They’re just expensive macarons with Christmas stuff on them.
 You can’t just put a beard on a chocolate and call it a chocolate chip Jesus!
-But fancy bakeries push these as holiday treats, and these things are too elitist to hang with peppermint bark.
-Anyone can cook up some chocolate and candy canes, though – it’s the dessert of the people!
+But fancy bakeries push these as holiday treats, and these things are too elitist to hang with peppermint bark, AKA the dessert of the people!
 USA!
 USA!!

 Eggnog ice cream.
 I mean… really?
 Isn’t eggnog gross enough?
 Now you’re gonna ruin a nice pint of vanilla ice cream by mixing it in there?
 Know why there’s no peppermint bark ice cream?
 Because we (yeah, I said we) don’t need no gimmicks.
 We’re just keeping it real with how delicious we are.